bnookala/node-paymentbot/README.md

 ## Setup

+1. Download and install a Bot Framework emulator, as this bot can be run locally: https://docs.botframework.com/en-us/tools/bot-framework-emulator/

-1. Create a PayPal account, and then create an application: You can do that here: https://developer.paypal.com/developer/applications/create.
+2. Create a PayPal account, and then create an application.
+You can do that here: https://developer.paypal.com/developer/applications/create.
 After creating the application, grab the **Client ID** and **Client Secret** from the application dashboard.
 These will be used to allow the bot to connect to PayPal.

-2. Create a PayPal sandbox test user here: https://developer.paypal.com/developer/accounts/.
+3. Create a PayPal sandbox test user here: https://developer.paypal.com/developer/accounts/.
 This is only needed if you use the PayPal "sandbox" environment to test payments.
 You can change the environment PayPal will create payments on by changing the `PAYPAL_CLIENT_MODE` environment variable to "live".

-3. Export the environment variables: PAYPAL_CLIENT_MODE, PAYPAL_CLIENT_ID, PAYPAL_CLIENT_SECRET.
+4. Export these environment variables: **PAYPAL_CLIENT_MODE**, **PAYPAL_CLIENT_ID**, **PAYPAL_CLIENT_SECRET**.

 For Mac OS/Linux: